-Join Chris Nodder for an in-depth discussion in this video Informal usability testing, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Informal usability testing, part of UX for Small Business Websites.

 - So how are you going to find out…whether your site meets your customers needs?…Surveys and interviews won't easily…give you this type of information.…For a start, you should be finding…this out before your new site even launches.…Secondly, you need a lot of people's answers…to survey questions in order to be confident in them.…Instead, the thing that can really help you understand…whether people can use your site,…is to give them a common task they should…be able to perform online, and then quietly watch them.…